In Our Current Issue...

-We've got plenty to Ramble about, so visit us again soon.
+We've got plenty of Roving to do, so stop back soon.

 Memorial Day Special Feature

 Chester, NJ native Larry W. Maysey was just 21 years old when he shipped out to the Republic of Vietnam in the fall of 1967.
 Larry was a member of the United States Air Force’s elite Aerospace Rescue and Recovery Service (ARRS) - the self-sacrificing para-rescue-men affectionately known as the PJs (para-jumpers).
 The PJs are a highly-professional, versatile force that has become the 911 for downed pilots, US Special Forces, NASA, and a host of other services and scenarios.
 According to an article in Stars and Stripes magazine, “They can sneak in and out.
 They can do recon.
 They can take out targets.”
 But what they are trained to do best is save lives.
 Larry Maysey was on just such a mission, on November 9, 1967, when he was killed during a covert operation deep behind enemy lines, while trying to rescue members of a Special Operations team, giving his own life, fulfilling the PJ’s solemn motto – “That others may live.”